 To the southwest is the principal city of the area, Shkodër.
 A sleepy town that resembles Tirana in a way, but on a smaller scale.

 But, when I’m asked, “What is the most beautiful part of Albania?”
 I have to say north Albania, beautiful mountains grab you and make you fall in love.

-Here, you’ll find small families strolling around the streets.
+Here, you’ll find small families strolling around the streets, looking for things to do in Shkoder.
 Bike riders work their way through traffic like salmon going upstream.
 Bars and restaurants line the streets, full of people watching life pass by as they sip their morning, afternoon, or evening espressos.

 Nearby you’ll find Ottoman architecture in the form of bridges and castles that stand the test of time.